Unofficial collaborator: The numbers challenged

 A younger researcher on the subject, East Berlin born historian Ilko-Sascha Kowalczuk, questioned this figure in 2013, but without providing any similarly careful estimate of his own as to the number of IMs in 1988/89.
 There is a suggestion that Müller-Enbergs' higher figure includes people who operated under more than one cover name and in more than one IM category, leading to some double counting in his revised figure.
 Another consideration is that the Stasi data include many people who never actually reported anything to them.
 The Stasi themselves archived the records of nearly 10,000 inactive IMs in 1987.
 In 1988 the Stasi were using, internally, the much lower figure of 110,000.
 Kowalczuk also questioned the extrapolated figure for IMs based outside the country.

 A challenge challenged

-Kowalczuks own figures, appearing in his book Stasi konkret (2013), have not gone unchallenged, with criticisms that his conclusions are empirically unconvincing, that his logic contains grave errors, and that his statistical approach is flawed.
+Kowalczuk's own figures, appearing in his book Stasi konkret (2013), have not gone unchallenged, with criticisms that his conclusions are empirically unconvincing, that his logic contains grave errors, and that his statistical approach is flawed.
 Assertions by Kowalczuk in the press appearing to state that the number of IMs was only half that previously accepted are inaccurate because they take no account of the massive broadening of information gathering activity by the Stasi that was a feature of the final years of the German Democratic Republic, and left almost every second citizen thinking himself a surveillance victim.
 Kowalczuk's employers at the Federal Commission for Stasi Records (BStU) in effect later distanced themselves from his figures, and an (in other respects unimportant) application by the Federal (national) government later in 2013 also implied rejection of Kowalczuk's position.